climba/Eat_Burgers/README.md

-# Command Line interface Ecommerce application
+# Node Express Handlebars application

-#### This application connects to a database and tracks sales, inventory and department profit and losses.
+#### This application connects to a database, you can add burgers, and move them from one table to another

 ## Use Instructions

 1. To run this app, you'll need to install the following Node packages.

+   * [Body Parser](https://www.npmjs.com/package/body-parser) run _npm install body-parser_

-   * [CLI Table](https://www.npmjs.com/package/cli-table) run _npm install cli-table_
+   * [Express](https://www.npmjs.com/package/express) run _npm install express_

-   * [inquirer](https://www.npmjs.com/package/inquirer) run _npm install inquirer_
+   * [Express Handlebars](https://www.npmjs.com/package/express-handlebars) run _npm install express-handlebars_

    * [mysql](https://www.npmjs.com/package/mysql) run _npm install mysql_

 2. You will need to set up the database.
-Use the file named "[mystore_bd-SETUP.sql](/mystore_bd-SETUP.sql)" located in this repo.
+Use the files named "[/db/schema.sql](/db/schema.sql)" and "[/db/seeds.sql](/db/seeds.sql)" located in this repo.
-   * _If you want the database without any demo data use the file named "[schema.sql](/schema.sql)" located in this repo._
+   * _If you want the database without any demo data use the file named "[/db/schema.sql](/db/schema.sql)" located in this repo._
-   * _If you want to edit the default demo data or add your own demo data, use the file named "[seeds.sql](/seeds.sql)" located in this repo._
+   * _If you want to edit the default demo data or add your own demo data, use or edit the file named "[seeds.sql](/seeds.sql)" located in this repo._

-3. Once you have your database set up, you can edit the configs at the top of the files list below for your specific environment.
+3. Once you have your database set up, you can edit the database configs at the top of the file listed below for your specific environment.

-    _Edit lines 6 to 16 in "app_customer.js" and "app_supervisor.js"_
+    _Edit lines 10 to 14 in "config/connection.js"_

 ## Configure your Database